 In the event that pregnancy does not occur, you may begin another IVF cycle with the intended parents.

-The IVF clinic will continue to provide your medical care for the first eight to ten weeks of your pregnancy, but then you can return to your own doctor for prenatal care.
+The fertility clinic will continue to provide your medical care for the first eight to ten weeks of your pregnancy, but then you can return to your own doctor for prenatal care.

 The wait is over, and it’s time for you to give the intended parents a child who will change their lives forever.